 There are two types of home insurance policies:

 - Buildings insurance protects against damage to the structure of the home, together with fixtures and fittings

 - Home contents insurance protects you against damage or loss of your possessions.

-When you buy your flat, we automatically provide insurance cover and you pay the buildings insurance premium in the service charge.
+When you buy your home, we automatically provide buildings insurance cover which you pay for through your service charge.

 We do not insure the contents of your home.
 For your own peace of mind, we strongly recommend that you take out your own home contents insurance.
 We cannot deal with claims for compensation for damage to your belongings if you are not insured.

 We always try to make sure that we maintain the shared areas of your home and any gardens that we are responsible for to a high standard.
 We want your home to be a nice place to live.

 How do I know if I should be receiving this service?